stsimonas/OpenPrograms/AEPack/README.md

 ***

-**aefind** - a search tool for querying the ME network, useful for quickly finding items and their detailed information.
+- **aefind** - a search tool for querying the ME network, useful for quickly finding items and their detailed information.
-**aemon** - a program which runs in an infinite loop, constantly checking the count of specific items in the attached AE network if and the levels are lower than required places crafting orders.
+-  **aemon** - a program which runs in an infinite loop, constantly checking the count of specific items in the attached AE network and if the levels are lower than required - places crafting orders.

 ***